Man killed by deputy recalled as storyteller, jokester

 “Great heart,” said Hampton, 51, who lives in Atlanta.
 “Everybody would just wait to hear him tell a story because it would be like a comedian telling the play-by-play about something that happened.”

+Brown had seven children of his own and helped take care of others, Harry Daniels, an attorney representing the family, said Thursday.

-Hampton said Brown was a proud father of several children.
+Hampton said Brown was a proud father.

 “Although he didn’t finish school, he pushed them to finish school,” she said.
 “I believe a few of them were on honor roll.”